xtrm-en/xtrm-en/README.md

 # Heya 👋 I'm `killian.`

-`💻` I'm a software developer/engineer enjoying programming and problem solving.
+`💻` I'm a software developer/engineer enjoying programming since 2014.

 `✨` I enjoy working closely with JVM languages such as [`Kotlin`](https://kotlinlang.org), as well as other native languages, with [`Rust`](https://rust-lang.org) being one of my top choices.
 `✍️` I develop multiple category of software, usually under the free/libre/open-source (FLOSS) philosophy which I like a lot.

+`🌱` I currently am working at [`Polyfrost`](https://github.com/Polyfrost) on [`OneConfig`](https://github.com/Polyfrost/OneConfig), a Minecraft configuration library putting emphasis on User Experience.
-`🌱` I currently am working on a JVM interoperable and injection-based [`modding platform/framework`](https://github.com/stardust-enterprises/atlas-framework), as well as a [`hooking framework`](https://github.com/MizuSoftware/aspekt) and a [`transformation library`](https://github.com/stardust-enterprises/deface), also for the JVM.
+I'm also working on a JVM injection-based [`modding platform/framework`](https://github.com/stardust-enterprises/atlas-framework), as well as a [`bytecode transformation library`](https://github.com/stardust-enterprises/deface).

 ## `🛠️ Technologies`